p3n-c0/professional-case-studies/01-WEP/case-study.md

 - Run summaries.

 These outputs are intended to support review, validation, documentation, and evidence organisation rather than replace examiner interpretation.

+# Engineering Decisions

+Developing WEP required balancing forensic best practices with practical investigative workflows.
+Rather than simply implementing features, each significant component of the project was guided by deliberate engineering decisions intended to maximise reliability, transparency, and usability.

+## Working Copies Instead of Original Evidence

+One of the earliest design decisions was to ensure that WEP never processes the original evidence database directly.

+Although SQLite allows databases to be opened in read-only mode, relying solely on file access modes was considered insufficient from an evidential perspective.
+Investigators should always be able to demonstrate that analytical processing occurred independently of the original evidence.

+For this reason, WEP creates a dedicated working copy before any analysis begins.

+This approach offers several advantages:

+- preserves the original evidence in an untouched state
+- supports repeatable examinations
+- aligns with accepted forensic handling practices
+- reduces the risk of accidental evidence modification

+This decision reflects the principle that protecting evidence integrity is more important than reducing processing time.

+---

+## SHA-256 Integrity Verification

+Integrity verification is integrated throughout the workflow.

+Rather than hashing only the original evidence, WEP also generates integrity hashes for generated outputs.

+This provides investigators with an audit trail demonstrating:

+- evidence authenticity
+- processing consistency
+- report integrity
+- repeatability of generated outputs

+The inclusion of output hashes was intended to improve documentation quality and simplify future validation exercises.

+---

+## Read-Only SQLite Processing

+SQLite databases are central to modern mobile forensic examinations.

+Instead of exporting database contents into proprietary intermediate formats, WEP performs direct read-only analysis of the original SQLite structures.

+This preserves transparency because investigators can directly relate extracted information back to database tables and records.

+It also makes troubleshooting considerably easier whenever WhatsApp modifies its schema.

+---

+## Structured Output Rather Than Raw Queries

+Many investigators perform repeated SQL queries throughout an examination.

+Although SQL provides flexibility, repeatedly constructing queries can become time-consuming and inconsistent between investigations.

+WEP therefore transforms raw database records into structured investigative outputs that are immediately usable.

+Examples include:

+- chronological timelines
+- participant summaries
+- chat summaries
+- HTML reports
+- CSV exports

+These outputs reduce repetitive manual work while remaining fully traceable to the underlying evidence.

+---

+## HTML Reporting

+One deliberate decision was to generate HTML reports rather than limiting outputs to spreadsheets.

+Investigative timelines often need to be reviewed by individuals with varying technical backgrounds, including investigators, supervisors, legal professionals, and occasionally courts.

+HTML provides several advantages:

+- readable formatting
+- chronological presentation
+- simple navigation
+- portability
+- compatibility across operating systems

+It also allows future versions to incorporate richer visualisations without fundamentally changing the reporting workflow.

+---

+## Entity Resolution

+Raw WhatsApp databases frequently contain identifiers that are meaningful to software but not necessarily to investigators.

+A timeline containing only JIDs and internal identifiers is considerably more difficult to interpret.

+Entity resolution was therefore introduced to translate available database information into investigator-friendly names wherever possible.

+This significantly improves report readability while preserving underlying identifiers for verification purposes.

+---

+## Incremental Feature Development

+Instead of attempting to implement every possible capability from the beginning, WEP has followed an incremental release strategy.

+Each release introduces carefully validated functionality.

+Examples include:

+- message categorisation
+- entity resolution
+- participant analytics

+This approach reduces technical debt, simplifies validation, and provides opportunities to refine architectural decisions as the project evolves.

+---

+## Explicit Recognition of Limitations

+Another deliberate engineering decision was to clearly document what WEP does not do.

+For example, the software does not attempt to determine:

+- authorship
+- intent
+- legal attribution
+- ownership of a device
+- evidential significance

+Those determinations remain the responsibility of trained investigators.

+Making these limitations explicit reduces the risk of inappropriate reliance on automated outputs and reinforces the software's role as an investigative support utility rather than an autonomous forensic examiner.

+---

+# Technical Challenges

+Developing WEP presented several technical and investigative challenges beyond ordinary software engineering.

+Many of these challenges arose from the nature of forensic evidence itself, where accuracy, repeatability, and transparency are often more important than speed.

+## WhatsApp Schema Evolution

+WhatsApp's internal database structure changes periodically.

+Fields may be renamed, relationships altered, and new message types introduced without public documentation.

+Designing software capable of accommodating these changes required careful inspection of real datasets and an architecture that could evolve incrementally rather than depending on rigid assumptions.

+---

+## Timestamp Conversion

+WhatsApp stores timestamps using Apple's reference date rather than standard Unix time.

+Correctly converting these timestamps into investigator-readable formats was essential for accurate timeline reconstruction.

+Small conversion errors could significantly affect investigative interpretation, particularly when correlating events across multiple evidence sources.

+---

+## Message Categorisation

+WhatsApp message types are represented numerically within the database.

+Interpreting these values required empirical analysis of real-world datasets.

+The categorisation model currently implemented within WEP was developed through repeated validation and remains intentionally conservative, recognising that future WhatsApp versions may introduce additional message types.

+---

+## Entity Resolution

+Resolving participants proved considerably more complex than initially anticipated.

+Information relating to chats, group members, push names, and sender identifiers is distributed across multiple database tables.

+Successfully reconstructing meaningful participant information required correlating records across these tables while gracefully handling incomplete or missing data.

+---

+## Large Dataset Processing

+Real forensic datasets frequently contain tens of thousands of messages.

+The validation dataset used during development exceeded forty-four thousand records.

+Design decisions therefore needed to account for memory usage, processing efficiency, and report generation performance while preserving readability.

+---

+## Balancing Automation with Transparency

+Perhaps the most significant challenge involved determining how much automation was appropriate.

+Increasing automation improves efficiency but may reduce transparency if investigators cannot understand how results were generated.

+Throughout development, preference was consistently given to approaches that maintained visibility into processing decisions, even where more complex automation might have been possible.